MalshaL/bitsploit/bitsploit/src/content/youtube-data-extract-aws.md

 7. Read data from S3 to get data from API

-Let's create a second Lambda funciton as `getYoutubeStats`.
+Let's create a second Lambda function as `getYoutubeStats`.
 In the Lambda function, let's get all the data files stored in S3:

 ``` python